 All foreigners, British included, can become permanent residents of New Zealand, as long as specific requirements are met.
 The standard regulations are given by the rules for immigration in New Zealand, which state that permanent residency can generally be achieved only after receiving the residency visa.

-The main requirements for moving from UK to New Zealand on a permanent basis, which means that the foreigner will apply for a permanent residence visa, are the following: the applicant has lived in New Zealand for at least two years at the moment when the new immigration document is required, the applicant has completed the conditions imposed by the residence visa and he or she has shown commitment to staying in this country.
-Persons who apply for a residence visa will receive a New Zealand residence permit from the local authorities.
+The main requirements to move from UK to New Zealand on a permanent basis, which means that the foreigner will apply for a permanent residence visa, are the following: the applicant has lived in New Zealand for at least two years at the moment when the new immigration document is required, the applicant has completed the conditions imposed by the residence visa and he or she has shown commitment to staying in this country.
+Persons who apply for a residence visa will receive a New Zealand residency permit from the local authorities.

 Persons moving from UK to New Zealand who want to become permanent residents should know that this document grants them the right to stay in this country on an indefinite basis.
 This visa will allow a British person the right to work here, enroll in a local education institution or arrive and depart from New Zealand at any given time, without any restrictions.